nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/RNAseq-on-Cavatica/rna_seq_3.md

 There are data with different access levels hosted on the KF portal including open (processed files, reports, plots, etc) and controlled (raw sequencing files, histological images, etc).
 For this tutorial, we will use **open access pre-processed files** generated using [Kallisto (v0.43.1)](http://pachterlab.github.io/kallisto//releases/2017/03/20/v0.43.1), which uses pseudoalignments to quantify transcript abundance from raw data.

-!!! info "KFDRC RNA-Seq workflow"
+!!! info "KFDRC RNAseq workflow"

-    [Kids First RNA-seq pipeline](https://github.com/kids-first/kf-rnaseq-workflow) uses multiple tools/packages for expression detection and fusion calls.
+    [Kids First RNAseq pipeline](https://github.com/kids-first/kf-rnaseq-workflow) uses multiple tools/packages for expression detection and fusion calls.
 The workflow requires raw FASTQ files (controlled access) as input and generates multiple outputs including the Kallisto transcript quantification files.
 All the output files of this pipeline are available on the portal as open access data.
 In addition to the restricted data access issue, it is computationally taxing to run this workflow on multiple files.

 ## Step 1: Filter for open access data